-If you are facing problems with your beneficiaries, you can protect yourself and the trust by:
+If you are a trustee dealing with trust problems with beneficiaries, you can protect yourself and the trust by doing the following.

 - Documenting everything.
 This may clear up any confusion about your actions and accounting, and documents will be useful if there is a legal challenge.

 - Scheduling a meeting or providing documents in writing.
 Sometimes disputes are over miscommunications, and proper communication can resolve them.

 - Getting investment advice.
 This can be useful to show that you exercised your fiduciary duty with regard to the trust.

 - Seeking legal counsel.
 An attorney can help you understand your rights and resolve potential conflicts.

 You may be able to resolve trust problems with a beneficiary by:

 - Seeking a compromise as long as you are can do so without violating your fiduciary duty or your obligations as trustee.

 - Considering a formal request for a new trustee or your resignation if the relationship is not working.